AlexYegupov/multidemo/README.md

 #### Which to choose: remark plugin or docsify plugin

-Use remark plugins when need to process the PRIMARY markdown data (check links, validate syntax etc) and use docsify plugins when need PRESENT markdown data (like show TOC, search on site, styling etc)
+Use remark plugins when need to process the PRIMARY markdown data (check links, validate syntax, etc) and use docsify plugins when need PRESENT markdown data (like show TOC, search on site, styling, etc)